xDimGG/node-steamapi/docs/classes/UserSummary.md

 • **avatar**: `Object`

-The user's avatar in varous sizes
+The user's avatar in various sizes

 #### Type declaration